petercreyghton/ogn-install/README.md

 Install OGN software on a Raspberry Pi (all models).

-Note: this is the script i will use to create a new OGN-pi image.
+With this script i plan to create a new generic OGN-pi image for all Pi models.
+This requires Pi model detection at runtime, which is work in progress.

 ## Installation basics